stungeye/Programming-1-Notes/docs/11-pointers/03-pointers-and-the-heap.md

 ⚡ Warning:
 {: .label .label-red}

-Using `new` in modern C++ is not recommended, but it's still important to understand.
+Using `new` in modern C++ for plain-old-data like this is not recommended, but it's still important to understand.
 {: .d-inline-block}

 ⏳ Wait For It: